umbraco/UmbracoDocs/Reference/Security/index.md

 This is typically a legacy approach to validating credentials with external resources but it is possible.

-You are able check the username and password against your own credentials store by implementing a [`IBackOfficeUserPasswordChecker`](custom-password-checker.md).
+You are able to check the username and password against your own credentials store by implementing a [`IBackOfficeUserPasswordChecker`](custom-password-checker.md).

 #### Authenticating with Active Directory credentials